 Day 6: A short day of hiking will return us to Saskatchewan Crossing and our vehicles.
 We will drive back to Canmore for the course close and debrief.

 Cost: $2350 CDN per person (based on a minimum of 2 participants).
 Trip cost includes certified guide, out trip meals, group camping and technical mountaineering equipment, park entry and wilderness passes.
+Dinner and accommodation on day 1 are not included.
 You will need to bring adequate clothing and equipment for a backcountry expedition.
 GST is extra.
 Trip Cancellation Insurance is available through the Simpson Group.

 Please contact the office to organize this trip.